Geokaragiann/portfolio-evaluation/README.md

 # Welcome to My GitHub Profile!

 ## About Me
-I'm a Finance student with a passion for Data science.
+I'm a Finance student with a passion for Data analysis.
 Here I will be uploading my projects.

 ## Projects
 - **Portfolio evaluation: (https://github.com/Geokaragiann/CV-Projects/Portfolio)**: This program recieves 2 or more tickers for stock market securities, and their respective